James M. Ford, MD, FASCO

 Stanford, California

-Improving breast cancer genetic risk assessments and screening.
+Improving breast cancer genetic risk assessment and screening.

-Genetic tests for breast cancer risk can be immensely helpful for families carrying genes where risk is clearly understood, like mutations in the BRCA1 and BCRCA2 genes.
-But for patients whose inherited risks are not explained by well-known breast cancer susceptibility genes, currently available tests provide limited information, do not allow for nuanced genetic counseling on exact levels of risk, and may result in an over-application of prophylactic interventions—such as preventative mastectomies.
-Researchers have identified approximately 300 potential genetic alterations (known as single nucleotide polymorphisms, SNPs) associated with breast cancer, which are present at varying frequencies in the population and could be used to further refine the percent lifetime risk.
+Genetic tests for breast cancer risk can be immensely helpful for families carrying mutations in known breast cancer susceptibility genes, like the BRCA1 and BCRCA2 genes.
+However, for patients whose inherited risks are not explained by well-known gene mutations, currently available tests provide limited information, do not allow for nuanced genetic counseling on exact levels of risk, and may result in an over-application of prophylactic interventions—such as preventative mastectomies.
+Researchers have identified approximately 300 potential genetic alterations (known as single nucleotide polymorphisms, SNPs) associated with breast cancer.
+These are present at varying frequencies in the population and could be used to further refine the percent lifetime risk.
 Dr. Ford and his team will analyze these SNPs, and how well they coordinate with known risk genes, to potentially improve risk assessments.
-They are also working to develop new early detection tools for breast cancer.
+They are also working to develop new early detection blood-based tools for breast cancer.

-Dr. Ford and his team are renowned for establishing that 10-15 percent of women with a personal or family history of breast cancer have mutations in genes other than BRCA1/2, including ATM, CDH1, p53, PALB2, CHEK2, and Lynch syndrome genes; expanding the pool of genes that can be integrated into risk assessments.
-Through this work, the team assembled a large biobank, containing thousands of samples from patients with and without a family history of breast cancer, to help perform future studies.
+Dr. Ford and his team are renowned for establishing that 10-15 percent of women with a personal or family history of breast cancer have mutations in genes other than BRCA1 or BRCA2, including ATM, CDH1, p53, PALB2, CHEK2, and Lynch syndrome genes, expanding the pool of genes that can be integrated into risk assessments.
+Over two decades of BCRF funding, the team assembled a large biobank, containing thousands of samples from patients with and without a family history of breast cancer.
+He and his team are expanding the ability to accurately predict genetic breast cancer risk by incorporating Polygenic Risk Scores (PRS) into the analysis of multigene cancer panels.
+A PRS is an individualized risk assessment calculated by looking at over 300 SNPs.
+Dr. Ford and his team are applying PRS to samples from carriers of breast cancer susceptibility genes from their biobank, as well as collecting prospective samples from new patients undergoing genetic testing.
+Using new diagnostic techniques developed at Stanford, they are analyzing cell-free DNA— “liquid biopsies”— as a cancer screening tool to detect cancers at an early and curable stage.

 Dr. Ford is a medical oncologist and geneticist at Stanford, devoted to studying the genetic basis of breast cancer development, treatment and prevention.
 He graduated from Yale where he received his MD in 1989.
 He trained clinically in Medicine and Oncology at Stanford followed by a research fellowship in Biological Sciences, and has been on the faculty at Stanford since 1998, currently as an Associate Professor of Medicine (Oncology), Pediatrics (Medical Genetics) and Genetics, and Director, Stanford Program for Clinical Cancer Genetics and Genomics.